yosymfony/config-loader/README.md

 ----------

 A configuration file is loaded into a repository.
-A repository is a wrapper that implements the array access interface and exposes methods for working with configuration values
+A repository is a wrapper that implements the [ArrayAccess interface](http://php.net/manual/en/class.arrayaccess.php) and exposes methods for working with configuration values.

 ```php
 // Returns the value associeted with key "name" or the default value in case not found